Forest-Protocols/forest-AI/QUICKSTART.md

 *Screenshot: CLI output showing a list of Offers in the Generic LLM Protocol*

-We are interested in Offer `ID @ Protocol: 5 @ 0x2cf3a88a17fa5c5601de77b44f19a02e572c03af` because it comes from our Top-Scorer last epoch.
+We are interested in Offer `ID @ Protocol: 5 @ 0x2cf3a88a17fa5c5601de77b44f19a02e572c03af` because it comes from our top-scoring last epoch `promptlayer` provider.

 ### Option B: Using Forest Stats Webapp

-Let's try a similar workflow now using the Stats webapp.
+Before we get into purchasing a Resource, let's try a similar workflow now using the Stats webapp.

 #### Step 1: Open Forest Stats Webapp